-The site's adjacency to the higher density waterfront area suggests the proposed 3:1 FSR, midway between the maximums anticipated in the OCP for Urban Residential and the Core Inner Harbour categories, is reasonable for a development that advances key OCP objectives.
-Considerations for land-use, urban design and streetscape objectives need not stop at the local plan boundary, but rather can be thoughtfully woven into the neighbourhood fabric.
-At this quantitative density, the project can achieve a significant number of policy objectives, positive attributes and public amenities, including:
+The site's adjacency to the higher density waterfront area suggests the proposed 3:1 FSR is reasonable for a development that advances key objectives in the OCP.
+This density is mid-way between the maximums anticipated in the OCP for Urban Residential and the Core Inner Harbour categories.
+We believe that the land-use, urban design and streetscape objectives do not stop in the centre of the street where the local plan does.
+For the general public, these considerations need to be thoughtfully blended into the fabric of the neighbourhood and we believe that this plan and this proposed density achieves just that.

+At this quantitative density, the project can achieve a greater number of policy objectives, positive attributes and public amenities, including: